 Once they’re partially boiled, chuck them in the hot oil and give them a good coat.
 Put them in the oven for 30 minutes, then turn and cook for another 30 minutes until golden and crunchy.
 Serve with lashings of gravy.
 Perfection.

 It might not be everyone’s taste, but we think that eggnog is a must-have at Christmas.
 You may have experienced shop-bought flavorless eggnog poured from a carton, and sure, that’s never going to give you the best eggnog experience.
 So why not have a go at making it yourself?

 Eggnog should be a thick, creamy, boozy, luxurious drink, with a hit of nutmeg.
 Eggnog doesn’t skimp on the booze, requiring three dark spirits in equal parts: brandy, bourbon, and rum.
 After ageing in the fridge, it takes on a similar quality to an Irish cream liqueur.
 Yum!

 Tip: For best results, make the eggnog two weeks in advance.
 It can keep for up to a month.

 20. Chocolate Ripple Log Cake

-Chocolate Ripple Log Cake is an all-time favourite Australian dessert made using Arnott’s famous Choc Ripple biscuits, covered in copious amounts of whipped cream, and decorated with more chocolate bars and fresh berries.
-It’s the ideal solution for when you suddenly realise at 10 p.m. on Christmas Eve that you haven’t prepared a dessert yet.
+Chocolate Log Cake is an all-time favourite Australian dessert made using Arnott’s famous Choc Ripple biscuits, covered in copious amounts of whipped cream, and decorated with more chocolate bars and fresh berries.
+It’s the ideal solution for when you suddenly realize at 10 p.m. on Christmas Eve that you haven’t prepared a dessert yet.
 It uses two ingredients and takes only minutes to prepare!

 Tip: For an extra chocolatey pud, why not add cocoa powder and icing sugar to your whipped cream to create a double-chocolate version.